mushahidq/webvr_project/README.md

 ## Accomplishments that we're proud of

-I learnt a lot about AR/VR in unity and on the web
+We learnt a lot about AR/VR in unity and on the web.
+We also learned how to work with 3D models

 ## What we learned